 You’re on your way to creating a resource management plan.
 But do you want to become a resource management master?
 Try these 11 tips to get started.

-What’s better than reading a guide on how to allocate resources in project management?
+What’s better than reading a guide on how to assign resources in project management?
 How about hearing from four team leads—with different backgrounds and challenges—who are immersed in the practice every day?
 Read on as they weigh in on how to tackle a resource management plan and give real examples.
 Meet Jenny, Ariel, Eric, and Reigan.

-A big challenge I face when it comes to resource management and allocation involves getting a high-level view of my team’s workload.
+A big challenge I face when it comes to resource management involves getting a high-level view of my team’s workload.
 I need to have an accurate look at every project coming down the pipeline.

 I tackle this by first looking at the roadmap of upcoming product launches and campaigns and then figuring out staffing needs at the project level versus individual deliverables.
 I manage everything in a work management tool where I have a portfolio of all the projects my team is working on each quarter.
 For smaller copy projects or ad hoc work, I’ve set up a process in the same work management tool for people to request copy support.
 Now, I can easily manage new requests that come in and identify what the needs, deadlines, and priorities are.

-When it comes to staffing projects or allocating resources, there’s both an art and a science to it.
+When it comes to staffing projects or assigning resources, there’s both an art and a science to it.
 I try to make sure that someone’s available bandwidth matches the scope of work assigned and I also think about assigning projects that align with individual skills and career goals.

 The biggest challenge I face when it comes to resource management is having an accurate view of what my team is working on, what our bandwidth is, and what the status of projects are.
 There’s a lot of nuance that comes with this because each individual contributor has their own pace and strengths.
 I need to identify who is the best person to assign to each project.